tgiachett/TextAPIary/docs/README.md

 *Developers: Install the latest chai and mocha devdepencies and then type mocha in your CLI to see pass/fail test results.*

 ## Use/Deployment

 SMS COMMANDS
 Post, "[ENTRY]"
-  Creates a text entry in the database with value TEXT with an optional keyword with value TAG Get, id, [IDNUM]
+  Creates a text entry in the database with value ENTRY Get, id, [IDNUM]
   Retrieve entry and send back to end-user